djvill/APLS/doc/how-to-use/search.md

 > 1. Go to the [_search_ page](https://apls.pitt.edu/labbcat/search).
 > 1. Click the checkbox for the <span class="layer">segment</span> layer to make the segment input field appear.
 > 1. Enter `u` into the segment input field.
-> 1. Select the `phonology` project in the layer selection menu and click the checkbox for the <span class="layer">stress</span> layer to make the stress input field appear.
+> 1. Select the `phonology` project in the layer selector and click the checkbox for the <span class="layer">stress</span> layer to make the stress input field appear.
 > 1. Click the drop-down selection menu on the right side of the stress input field and select _primary_.
 > 1. Click the _matches_ drop-down menu for the stress input field and select _doesn't match_.
 > 1. Click the _Search_ button.

+{:.note .no-collapse}
+> Pattern input fields look for matches in the corpus by invidual word, rather than entire utterances.
+> For example, if you entered `not even` into the orthography input field, you would not get any results because "not even" will never match a single word in any transcript.
+> However, you can expand the size of your search to include multiple words, as explained in the [Searching multiple words](#searching-multiple-words) section.

 #### Searching text layers